NonVideri/NonVideri.github.io/README.md

 - A To-Do App created as a part of a React course.
 - Connects with a local API to do CRUD actions on tasks.

+### React Router

+- An educational app for learning react-router.

 ### Comments

 - Displays a list of fake comments fetched from JSONPlaceholder server.